Hope Residence: Halfway House for Mothers with Children

-The Hope Residence at Eva’s Village opened in 2008 to provide a safe haven and comfortable family environment for mothers struggling with substance use disorders, and their children.
-The inpatient Substance Use Disorders Treatment program at the Hope Residence has capacity for 24 mothers and up to 55 of their children.
+The Hope Residence at Eva’s Village opened in 2008 to provide a safe haven and comfortable family environment for mothers struggling with homelessness and/or substance use disorders, and their children.
+The residential Halfway House Treatment program at the Hope Residence has capacity for 24 mothers and their children.

-At the Hope Residence, mothers are given the support they need to get back on their feet through counseling, recovery services and Workforce Development training; and their children are nurtured through childcare and after-school programs, as well as a summer program.
-Mothers also receive guidance and education on how to care for their children, helping them learn to “parent” and to forge and strengthen bonds with their children, perhaps for the first time.
+At the Hope Residence, mothers are given the support they need to get back on their feet through counseling, recovery support services, and Workforce Development training, as well as life skills and parenting guidance.
+Meanwhile, their children are nurtured and cared for through our on-site childcare and after-school programs, as well as our summer program.

 Therapeutic services are also offered for mothers and children together, helping them to forge and strengthen their bonds.
 All services are gender-specific and trauma-informed.

 Our Hope Residence is one of the only residential programs in the state where mothers struggling with addiction can find a safe haven and a place to heal with their children.
 This unique program offers families the opportunity to work towards a brighter future - together.